Counter UAS Technology and Techniques

 Register your interest now

-This two-day course delivers a thorough overview promoting an understanding and building a successful Counter Unmanned Aerial System (UAS) architecture.
+This three-day course delivers a thorough overview promoting an understanding and building a successful Counter Unmanned Aerial System (UAS) architecture.
 The threat posed by small UAS operated by criminals or terrorists has become more prevalent in recent years.
 Overall mission effectiveness in countering these systems depends upon appropriate systems and technology.
 This course presents a comprehensive view of the threat, counter UAS systems, the associated architectures, and organizations that promote and coordinate these activities.
-It begins with fundamental scientific principles, shows how those principles are exploited in various technologies, describes current systems that take the technology into practice.
+It begins with fundamental scientific principles, shows how those principles are exploited in various technologies, and describes current systems that take the technology into practice.
+The course evaluates and ranks various CUAS technologies.
+The legal framework for CUAS activities is reviewed.

 What You Will Learn: